 Cockapoos like to be close to their owners.
 They almost become your shadow and they worry when you are away.
 Goldendoodles love affection, but they don’t necessarily have to be right next to you at all times like the Cockapoo.

-Both the Cockapoo and Goldendoodle are playful dogs, but they don’t require an extensive amount of running or playing time to keep them out of trouble.
+Both the Cockapoo and Goldendoodle are playful dogs, but they don’t require an extensive amount of running or play time to keep them out of trouble.
 It is recommended that Goldendoodles get about 60 minutes of exercise per day, while Cockapoos only need about 30 minutes per day.

 Cockapoo vs Goldendoodle: Life Span

-Designer breeds and crossbreeds have in the past gotten a bad reputation for their life spans.
+Designer breeds and crossbreeds have, in the past, gotten a bad reputation for their life spans.
 It seems like they don’t always live as long as other breeds and it’s almost like we expect them to have health issues or simply live fewer years.

 The good news is that both the Goldendoodle and the Cockapoo have pretty decent lifespans.
 They are also pretty similar overall.
 The Cockapoo average lifespan is anywhere from 12-15 years.
 The average lifespan of the Goldendoodle is anywhere from 10-15 years.
-Both of these are decent and long-term life spans.
+Both of these are decent life spans.
 In general, smaller dogs tend to live longer than larger dogs because they develop fewer health issues.